MicrosoftDocs/power-platform/power-platform/power-fx/error-handling.md

 So, let's run our app and try some different values.

-Without any value, as when the app starts due to the default, there is no answer displayed, but also no error as the **IfError** replaces the division by zero error.
+Without any value, as when the app starts, there is no answer displayed as the default value is *blank*, but there also no error shown as the **IfError** replaces the division by zero error.

 ![No answer displayed and no error banner](media/error-handling/intro-enter-blank.png)